Back to blog

 Evaluation Before Launch

-Business teams should evaluate GenAI with examples, not vibes.
+Business teams should evaluate GenAI with examples, not impressions.
 Create a test set of real prompts, expected source documents, good answers, bad answers, edge cases, and forbidden responses.
-Then score outputs on factuality, source use, completeness, tone, safety, latency, cost, and usefulness inside the actual workflow.
+Score outputs on factuality, source use, completeness, tone, safety, latency, cost, and usefulness inside the actual workflow.

 Evaluation should include people who know the work.
 Support leads can judge whether an answer would reduce or increase escalations.
 Sales leads can judge whether a proposal draft is accurate enough to save time.
 Engineers can judge whether a code assistant follows internal patterns.
 Compliance or operations teams can define outputs that must never be automated.

 Track production metrics after launch.
-Useful measures include adoption rate, answer acceptance, edit distance, escalation rate, time saved, cost per resolved task, hallucination reports, override rate, and customer or employee satisfaction.
-McKinsey's 2025 State of AI coverage points to a familiar pattern: adoption is widespread, but scaling enterprise value depends on workflow redesign, measurement, leadership, and operating changes.
+Useful measures include adoption rate, answer acceptance, edit distance, escalation rate, time saved, cost per resolved task, hallucination reports, override rate, and satisfaction.
+McKinsey's 2025 State of AI work points to the same operating reality: value depends on workflow redesign, measurement, adoption, and governance, not model access alone.

 Implementation Checklist